 Cooking pork ribs in a smoker takes about five hours.
 Preheat the smoker to 225 F, and during the cooking process, maintain a temperature of 225 and 250 F. When smoking baby back ribs in a smoker, follow a "2-2-1" hourly schedule.
-First, the smoker should be preheated to 225 degrees and, during the cooking process, the temperature should be kept between 225 and 250 degrees.
-First, the ribs should be placed directly on the grate and smoked for two hours.
+First, the smoker should be preheated to 225 F, and during the cooking process, the temperature should be kept between 225 and 250 F. First, the ribs should be placed directly on the grate and smoked for two hours.
 Then, take the racks of ribs off the grill and wrap the racks tightly in aluminum foil before returning them to the smoker to cook for another two hours with the lid tightly closed.
 Before the final hour of cooking, carefully remove the ribs from the sheet of aluminum foil, place them back onto the grates and brush on several coats of barbecue sauce every 15 minutes or so while the ribs cook for an additional hour.

 How long to smoke baby back ribs on a gas grill

 Smoking ribs on a gas grill takes about three hours and 30 minutes.
 If you're cooking ribs on a gas grill, first preheat the grill to about 300 F. Once preheated, turn off one burner and reduce heat on the other burner(s) to medium or medium-high heat.
 Arrange ribs on the grate over the burner that has been turned off.
 Close the grill's lid and cook for about three hours, or until the ribs are tender.
 Then brush on several coats of barbecue sauce every 10 minutes or so during the final 30 minutes of cooking.

 How long to smoke baby back ribs on a charcoal grill